Do you have a customer or a debtor?

-In general, delinquent accounts can be separated into two categories.
-Those who are unable to pay and those who are unwilling to pay.
-This boils down to the customer's ability and intent.
-In most instances (depending on the sophistication of the company's internal collection procedures), the people who are responsible for accounts receivable may or may not make this distinction.
-The result of this is that all accounts that are past due are treated identically.
+In general, delinquent accounts can be separated into two categories: those who are unable to pay and those who are unwilling to pay.
+However, depending on the sophistication of the company's internal collection procedures, those responsible for accounts receivable may not always make this distinction.
+As a result, all past-due accounts are often treated identically.

-In most instances, their first concern is rehabilitating the account so that they can sell the debtor as a customer again.
-They may not fully explore the circumstances and may not be able to fully distinguish between those debtors who are unable to pay and those who are unwilling to pay.
-In most cases, both are treated the exact same way.
-In fact, if the debtor is working with the company to meet their commitments to pay their account, the company may even sell to the debtor again.
+However, in most instances, the person contacting the debtor is not a trained, professional, commercial debt collector.
+They may not fully explore the circumstances and may not be able to distinguish between those debtors who are unable to pay and those who are unwilling to pay.
+In most cases, both types of debtors are treated the same way.
+Moreover, if the debtor is working with the company to meet their commitments to pay their account, the company may even sell to the debtor again.

-If the debtor still fails to pay at this point, companies may take one of several actions, which included, a credit hold, check upfront, COD, or ship nothing, forward to an attorney, or turn accounts over to a commercial debt collection agency.
+If the debtor still fails to pay, companies may take various actions, including a credit hold, check upfront, COD, or ship nothing, forward to an attorney, or turn accounts over to a commercial debt collection agency.
 It is important to distinguish between customers and debtors and to take appropriate action to recover unpaid debts.

-It is important to know if you have a customer or a debtor on your hands.
+It's important to know if you have a customer or a debtor on your hands.
 If you have a debtor, call us today at 303-351-0464.
 We can assist you with your commercial debt recovery.